codr7/eli/README.md

 ```
 `42`

-The target id may be specified explicitly.
+The target id may be specified.
 ```
 (import foo:f)
 f/bar